cc-hpc-itwm/PHS/docs/data_types_order_transfer.md

 ```

 Each string is transferred inside the dictionary entry ```parameter['hyperpar']``` to the target function, where it is executed.
-This corresponds to the functions with hard coded definitions:
+This corresponds to following functions with hard coded definitions:

 ```python
 import math